-After bootstrapping for 8 years, accounting startup Dougs raises $27 million
+After bootstrapping for 8 years, accounting startup Dougs raises $27 million from Expedition

 Dougs, a leading digital accounting platform for small and medium businesses, today announced a €25 million growth investment from Expedition Growth Capital.
 The investment, Dougs’ first external capital, will accelerate the company’s product development and go-to-market expansion across France and continental Europe.
 The following article was published in TechCrunch on 5 July 2023.